ddcots24/Hello-Fresh/README.md

 - The **image classification data** comes from [Mendley Data](https://data.mendeley.com/datasets/nhs6mjg6yy/1).
 - It has about 3000 images of raw beef; some being fresh and some being rotten.
 - Some potential limitations are the amount of data I have; it could be more accurate with more training data.
-- The **text classification data** I received comes from [Trustpilot](https://www.trustpilot.com/review/hellofresh.com).
+- The **text classification data** I accumulated comes from [Trustpilot](https://www.trustpilot.com/review/hellofresh.com).
 Trustpilot is an online review community that connects businesses and consumers through genuine feedback from customers about their buying and service experiences.
 - The raw data from Trustpilot is important because to be able to run a sentimental analysis, you need a good amount of reviews of text and a target.
 - There are over 40,000 reviews which give me more than plenty of data to make a NLP model.
 - Aside from the text, I used topic modeling to make the data more robust and try and find deeper underlying reasons.